slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Do not wait to strike till the iron is hot; but make it hot by striking."
 -- Yeats*

-> *"You miss 100% of the shots you don’t take."
--- Wayne Gretzky*

-> *"The most difficult is the decision to act, the rest is just tenacity."
--- Andrea Earhart*

 > *"Did you know you can’t steer a boat that isn’t moving?
 Just like a life."
 -- Paul Lutus*